The Student Loan Crisis

 According to Forbes, the student loan crisis has hit an all-time high, with over 44 million people owing a cumulative amount of $1.5 trillion dollars.
 Although Millenials are working now more than ever, some even taking on side hustles and part-time jobs, many still struggle to make ends meet.
 The U.S. Department of Education states that in 2019, 42 million students owe $100,000 or less and about 2.5 million owe a balance between $100,000 and $610,000.
 While many hail the charity of people like Robert Smith, who pledged $40 million to pay off a graduating class’ student loans, many are concerned that the government isn’t working fast enough to catch up with the rapid rate of higher education tuition increases.

-When it comes to student loan forgiveness programs, most people think of teachers or doctors applying to serve a lengthy period of time in high-need areas of the country, and that’s what I thought of as well before I met Carl.
+When it comes to loan forgiveness programs, most people think of teachers or doctors applying to serve a lengthy period of time in high-need areas of the country, and that’s what I thought of as well before I met Carl.
 Carl is a Student Loan Forgiveness Expert.
 And some people call him an angel.
 In fact, he’s gotten so good at helping people with qualifying for student loan forgiveness programs, he named his company College Loan Angel.
 Skeptical?
 I was too.
 I wasn’t sure if this sounded too good to be true.
 Did student loan forgiveness programs actually work?
 Or was this yet another way people were getting the short end of the stick in terms of their loans?
 I had to find out.

-Carl and I sat down before the show and he walked me through some of the common myths he’s debunked during his 11 years of running his business and I was shocked to learn I had some big misconceptions about the student loan forgiveness.
+Carl and I sat down before the show and he walked me through some of the common myths he’s debunked during his 11 years of running his business and I was shocked to learn I had some big misconceptions about loan forgiveness.
 He stated that the truth was that you don’t have to be a doctor or a teacher to qualify.
 One of the main qualifications is that you are no longer attending school.
 In fact, he said, that graduating from your school is also not a qualification.

 “You don’t have to be a doctor or teacher to qualify for student loan forgiveness programs.”